Creating Custom Themes and Clients¶

 - Expose CSS variables (e.g.,

-) for easy overrides. - Structure your HTML with semantic classes so users can swap out layouts without touching core logic.
+--primary-color,--font-size) for easy overrides. - Structure your HTML with semantic classes so users can swap out layouts without touching core logic.

 - Expose CSS variables (e.g.,